 Microbiome In The Reproductive Tract

 For successful reproduction, a healthy microbiome in the reproductive tract is very crucial.
 Colonies of different species exist throughout the length of the reproductive tract in variable compositions.
-These colonies are very crucial to reproductive cyclicity, gametogenesis, pregnancy and successful delivery of newborns.
-These microbiomes are equally important for both the male and the female.
+These colonies are very crucial to reproductive cyclicity, gametogenesis, pregnancy, and successful delivery of newborns.
+These microbiomes are equally important for both males and females.

 Just how important the interaction between humans and microbes is can now be easily understood.
 Considering the abundance and influence of these microbes inside the human body, one may think that not all are so bad after all.